netscaler/netscaler-observability-exporter/docs/deploy-coe-with-prometheus.md

       For more information about Annotations, see [Ingress annotations help](https://github.com/citrix/citrix-k8s-ingress-controller/blob/666d6267e5b09683740528c5e8dd46f16d7d16e0/docs/configure/annotations.md).

-### Deploy Citrix ADC CPX with the Citrix ADC Observability Exporter support
+### Deploy Citrix ADC CPX with support enabled for Citrix ADC Observability Exporter

 You can deploy Citrix ADC CPX as a side car with the Citrix ADC Observability Exporter support enabled along with Citrix ingress controller.
 You can modify the Citrix ADC CPX YAML file `cpx-ingress-es.yaml` to include the configuration information that is required for the Citrix ADC Observability Exporter support.